 TipKeep in mind that there is no single definition of what a large and what a small meal is.
 What you consider a large meal, someone else might consider a small meal.
 It is up to you to listen to your body and, depending on the meal, wait so as not to run on a full stomach.

-Beginners are advised to wait for at least an hour even after a small meal before they go running, as they are not familiar with their body.
+Beginners are advised to wait for at least an hour even after a small meal before they go running, as they are not familiar with their bodies.

 None wants to feel nausea or stomach cramps while running and feel as if they are going to vomit, which is the worst-case scenario when you run on a full stomach.

-More experienced runners know their body quite well as they’ve discovered through trial and error what and when they need to eat in order to feel great during running.
+More experienced runners know their bodies quite well as they’ve discovered through trial and error what and when they need to eat in order to feel great during running.